-LINK TAB FUNCTION Backup/ Restore Backup/Restore Use this screen to backup and restore your VMG's configuration (settings) or reset the factory default settings.
-Reboot Reboot Use this screen to reboot the VMG without turning the power off.
+LINK TAB FUNCTION Backup Restore Backup/Restore Use this screen to backup and restore your VMG's configuration (settings) or reset the factory default settings.
+ROM-D Use this screen to save and/or clean the configuration to/from the ROM-D file which can store customized default settings.
+Reboot Use this screen to reboot the VMG without turning the power off.
 Diagnostic Ping&Traceroute &Nslookup Use this screen to identify problems with the DSL connection.
 You can use Ping, TraceRoute, or Nslookup to help you identify problems.
 802.1ag Use this screen to configure CFM (Connectivity Fault Management) MD (maintenance domain) and MA (maintenance association), perform connectivity tests and view test reports.
 OAM Ping Use this screen to view information to help you identify problems with the DSL connection.